 Enacting the Principle of Assuming a Breach on AD

-Human errors, not targeted attacks, are the cause of corporate data breaches in .
+Human errors, not targeted attacks, are the cause of corporate data breaches in 88% of organizations.
 Azure AD provides stellar capabilities for minimizing the chances of human errors, while also protecting your assets from external attacks.

 Implement Azure AD Password Protection as the first security baseline for on-premises and cloud applications.
 This service prohibits creating weak passwords, plus allows you to create custom password policies and add lists of banned passwords (known compromised credentials).

 As an extra step, you can also consider blocking legacy authentication via Conditional Access.
 Doing so prevents access from applications that use POP, SMTP, IMAP, and MAPI protocols, known to be incompatible with MFA.

 Extend Azure AD Identity Protection to all users to benefit from automated monitoring and reporting on anomalies, suspicious sign-in attempts, and early signs of compromised accounts.

 Larger enterprises with global staff can also benefit from enabling restricted access to SharePoint and Exchange online apps.
 In such a case, a user, attempting access from an unknown device or location, can gain access to the requested resource but remain limited in their actions.